OgieBen/OkayDocs/README.md

 ![Edit Tenant Image](/images/edit-tenant.png)

-To be able to recieve feedbacks from Okay servers you will need to add a valid callback url (A callback url is an endpoint on your server that will be used as a point of communication by **Okay** to notify your server about the status of transactions/authentication) to the **Callback** input field and also generate a secret secure token(or secret) that will be used to verify all transactions by **Okay** secure servers.
+To be able to recieve feedbacks from Okay servers you will need to add a valid callback url (A callback url is an endpoint on your server that will be used as a point of communication by **Okay** to notify your server about the status of transactions/authentication) to the **Callback** input field.
+We will also need to generate a secret secure token(or secret) that will be used to verify all transactions by **Okay** secure servers.
 The tokens could be any aphanumeric secure string that contains between 0-30 characters and must be kept secret.

 **Note:** we will be referring to our **Token** as **secret** in further illustration.